Study hints that lack of COVID-19 testing shouldn’t deter Washington schools from bringing kids back in-person

 “There isn’t that much additional impact that you get by doing the diagnostic screening,” said Dan Klein, who led the research and is a senior research manager at the Institute for Disease Modeling (IDM).

-The role of schools in spreading the virus that causes COVID-19 is still unclear, but the Washington state Department of Health has said that early data is encouraging and suggests some schools can reopen buildings safely.
+The role of schools in spreading the virus that causes COVID-19 is still unclear, but the Washington state Department of Health (DOH) has said that early data is encouraging and suggests some schools can reopen buildings safely.
 On Thursday, Lacy Fehrenbach, the deputy secretary of health for COVID-19 response at the state health department, said DOH has logged 42 coronavirus outbreaks in schools — involving a total of 110 people — since the start of the pandemic.

 An outbreak includes two or more cases among staff or students over a two-week period, with evidence that transmission happened on school grounds.
 Only four of the recorded school outbreaks included more than five people, Fehrenbach said.
 Of those, three outbreaks were in places with high coronavirus incidence.